 Based on your home size, and the number of potential fire hazards, you should consider having one or more working extinguishers.

-*Class B - These extinguishers suppress flammable-liquid and grease fires.
+Class B -- These extinguishers suppress flammable-liquid and grease fires.
 They work by removing oxygen from the area sprayed and preventing vapors from reaching the ignition source.
-The chemical reactions that remove oxygen and suffocate a fire.

-*Class C - These models are for electrical fires.
-They use an extinguishing agent that is not capable of conducting electricity.
+Class C -- These models are for electrical fires.
+They use an extinguishing agent that is not capable of conducting electricity, and

-*Multi-Class - These chemical extinguishers can be used on different types of fires and are labeled with more than one letter-- A-B, B-C or A-B-C. (Note: Most multi-class extinguishers contain a corrosive agent that should be cleaned up immediately after use to percent damage to sprayed surfaces).
+Multi-Class -- These chemical extinguishers can be used on different types of fires and are labeled with more than one letter -- A-B, B-C, or A-B-C. (Note: most multi-class extinguishers contain a corrosive agent that should be cleaned up immediately after use to prevent damage to sprayed surfaces.

-*Squeeze the handle/lever to discharge.
-(Stand back 6-8 feet from the flame.)
+* Squeeze the handle/lever to discharge (stand back 6-to-8-feet from the flame), and

-Home fire extinguishers along with maintained smoke detectors are important components to you home's fire defense system.
-Make certain all are working properly and maintained according to manufactures instructions.
+Home fire extinguishers along with maintained smoke detectors are important components of your home's fire defense system.